bbauska/JS-svg/README.md

 4. Repeat step 1.

-The fourth step is what makes this algorithm recursive.
-Figure 9-3 shows what this process would look like after just three further iterations.
+<p>The fourth step is what makes this algorithm recursive.
+Figure 9-3 shows what this
-In theory, these steps could continue on indefinitely, producing an ever- more intricate, endlessly magnifiable perimeter, which is why fractals

-are sometimes seen as "windows into infinity."
-In practice, iterations are usually limited in line with screen resolution or otherwise capped to prevent our browsers crashing and our processors crunching numbers they can no longer handle.
+process would look like after just three further iterations.
+In theory, these steps could continue on indefinitely, producing an ever- more intricate, endlessly magnifiable perimeter, which is why fractals are sometimes seen as "windows into infinity."
+In practice, iterations are usually limited in line with screen resolution or otherwise capped to prevent our browsers crashing and our processors crunching numbers they can no longer handle.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 75.
 Recursively constructing the Von Koch snowflake (xx) ~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"